-Hong Kong Could Capture Talent Amid U.S.-China Rivalry, Suggests Singapore Scholar
+Hong Kong Could Attract Talent Amid U.S.-China Rivalry, Suggests Singapore Scholar

 On August 29, 2024, China prominent scholar Professor Zhang Weiwei, Singapore's former top diplomat Kishore Mahbubani offered their advice to Hong Kong.
 As Hong Kong transitions "from chaos to prosperity," it can reinvent itself as a magnet for global talent and a key player in the Greater Bay Area, the Belt and Road Initiative, and beyond.